Updated on May 14th, 2022 by Felix Martinez

 Advances in technology have been enormous in recent years, to say the least.
 That is certainly true in medicine as well, with innovation in medications as well as equipment driving better outcomes for patients, and profits for the companies that innovate more quickly than competitors.

 One such company is Intuitive Surgical (ISRG), a medical device maker that has seen its stock soar nearly 900% in the past ten years.
-It is a large-cap stock with a market capitalization now at a very impressive $88 billion after another strong run in 2020.
+It is a large-cap stock with a market capitalization now at a very impressive $75 billion after another strong run in 2021.
+However, the stock has pulled back 38% so far this year.

 We have compiled a list of over 400 large-cap stocks in the S&P 500 Index, with market caps of $10 billion or more.
 You can download your free copy of the large-cap stocks list, along with relevant financial metrics like price-to-earnings ratios, dividend yields, and payout ratios, by clicking on the link below: